foa-fag-og-arbejde/EFIngresProvider/SpecialFeatures.md

 _fiksdb_ has a number of tables, that do not have any keys (they are structured as `heap`).
 All of these tables have the first column as a _logical key_.

-To support this, the DDEX provider designates the first column as a primary key for tables and views that do not have a key.
+To support this, the provider designates the first column as a primary key for tables and views that do not have a key.